July 19 to

 - After installation, the horse becomes the property and responsibility of the business owner.

 We only got pictures of three of the painted equines.

 We had dinner at Saltgrass – like last trip – and the next day we made it to the Texas Air and Space Museum at the Rick Husband Amarillo International Airport.
 Husband was the pilot of the Columba when it disintegrated over Texas on re-entry in 2003.

-Needless to say, we enjoyed the dog park and hot tub.
+Needless to say, we enjoyed the dog park.